Mary Kaschak – Chief Executive Officer

 G. Lawrence Atkins – Consultant

-Dr. Atkins is Research Director of the Long-Term Quality Alliance in Washington, DC.
+Dr. Atkins is a Consultant for the Long-Term Quality Alliance in Washington, DC.
 He previously served as the Executive Director of Long-Term Quality Alliance and the National MLTSS Health Plan Association.
 He is a Board member and immediate past-President of the National Academy of Social Insurance.
 He was recently the Staff Director of the federal Commission on Long-Term Care, which issued its final report in September 2013.
 Prior to that, he was Executive Director, U.S. Public Policy at the global pharmaceutical manufacturer Merck.